slenane/CV/README.md

           <div class="timeline-grid__description">
             <p>
-              Moved to Buenos Aires and began working as an English teacher while continuing to learn Spanish.
+              Moved to Buenos Aires and began working as an English teacher while continuing to learn Spanish
             </p>
             <p>
               Took first step to career in web development with freeCodeCamp